patrick-llgc/Learning-Deep-Learning/paper_notes/dtp.md

 #### Notes
 - This work still manually craft a policy to adjust the relative weights to the tasks --> Can we learn a better policy based on progress signal?
 Automated curriculum learning via reinforcement learning.
 - Maybe we can design a ZipperNet to learn where to split the tasks head off a common backbone?
 Looks like a NAS project.
 - This method can be extended to incorporate with percentile to be more robust to noise.
+Also, renormalize the weights so they add up to one.